-Data is one of the most important assets of a business.
+Data is one of the most important assets of a business, and Data Governance enables us to comply with the regulatory laws related to data.
 High-quality, structured data allows an organization to get better insights into its business and make necessary changes in the systems to ensure growth.
 On the other hand, poor-quality data leads to confusion and doesn’t provide a true picture of an organization.

 Companies, including small businesses, have realized the importance of data, and they’re investing in tools, technologies, and methodologies that can help them get the most out of this highly valuable asset.
 In this blog, we’ll discuss data governance — what is it, why it matters, and how to implement it.